Rust-GCC/gccrs/gcc/config/riscv/generic-vector-ooo.md

 ;; <http://www.gnu.org/licenses/>.
 ;; Vector load/store

-;; The insn reservations include "generic" as we won't have a in-order ;; generic definition for vector instructions.
+;; The insn reservations include "generic" as we won't have an in-order ;; generic definition for vector instructions.

 (define_automaton "vector_ooo")